-Aside from the dramatically larger cost of @RISK, there are also a number of other important differences.
+Aside from the dramatically lower cost of ModelRisk, there are also a number of other important differences.

 Simulation experiments were conducted using @RISK example models and equivalent ModelRisk models with no change in logic.
 At worst, ModelRisk achieved 87% of @RISK’s speed and at best 618% (i.e. six times faster).
 HOWEVER, please be aware that this experiment was conducted using the trial version of @RISK which uses all 8 of the CPUs in the test computer, whereas the Professional edition is limited to using just 2 CPUs, so would presumably run at a quarter of the speed produced in these tests.

 ModelRisk provides about three times as many distributions as @RISK.

 ModelRisk offers a wide range of additional tools that simplify model building and allow the creation of vastly smaller and faster models - for example, StopSum, SumProduct, the Extremes toolset, and Combined.